The 2025 Market Report is here: See how top-performing subs are overcoming the status quo.

 Unfortunately, many subcontractors use ineffective or inadequate sources of working capital that wind up costing them stability and growth prospects.
 One of those sources is cash.
 While subcontractors often reach for cash as a cheap and easily-available funding source, using cash first limits a business’s flexibility and can stifle growth.

-The amount of recycled profit is not insignificant: out of the businesses polled in the 2025 National Subcontractor Market Report, 40% say they leave the majority (51% to 100%) of their profits in their businesses as working capital.
+The amount of recycled profit is not insignificant: Out of the businesses polled in the 2025 National Subcontractor Market Report, 40% say they leave the majority (51% to 100%) of their profits in their businesses as working capital.

 Why You Shouldn’t Use Profits as Working Capital